Climate Action Toolkit

 Partners and Supporters

-We are grateful to the expert input into the survey and activity design provided by our pilot schools, sociology students at the University of Gloucestershire alongside the research firms Globescan and Humankind Research.
+We are grateful to the expert input into the survey and activity design provided by our pilot schools, sociology students at the University of Gloucestershire, research firms Globescan and Humankind Research alongside UCL MSc Behaviour Change students.

-The toolkit and our support to schools has been made possible through the support of the Joseph Rowntree Charitable Trust, the abrdn Charitable Foundation the Dr Martens Foundation, European Union Erasmus+ Programme, The Grocers’ Charity and Heart of Bucks Community Foundation.
+The toolkit and our support to schools has been made possible through the support of Movement for Good, the Joseph Rowntree Charitable Trust, the abrdn Charitable Foundation, the Dr Martens Foundation, European Union Erasmus+ Programme, The Grocers’ Charity and Heart of Bucks Community Foundation.

 If you would like to enquire about supporting the further development of the Climate Action Toolkit, or partnering with us, please use the button below.